Sea Pictures: History

-Other versions

 While the cycle is heard most often in its canonical form for contralto and symphony orchestra, it can also be performed as a work for voice and piano, and in recent years some sopranos have taken up the work using Elgar's original keys.

 In 2010, the British composer Donald Fraser made a version of Sea Pictures for SATB chorus and strings.
 The first recording of that version was made by the English Chamber Orchestra, Rodolfus Choir and conductor Kenneth Woods in Abbey Road Studios in 2013.
 Fraser's arrangement was hailed by Stephen Johnson in BBC Music Magazine as "beautifully realised, performed with warmth and understanding, and sympathetically recorded."

 Fraser has also made a version of the work for SATB chorus and large symphony orchestra.